Clymene-project/AIPulse/README.md

 # AIPulse
-AIPulse: A real-time data collection and monitoring tool for deep learning models.
+AIPulse: Tools for real-time monitoring of deep learning model training progress.
 Capture the heartbeat of your AI.